 The Bollenstreek is famous for the “bloemencorso”: a parade of floats full of flowers processes through the villages in the old Bollenstreek.
 This is how the flower harvest is celebrated.
 It is a beautiful tradition.
 In the Netherlands, parades are broadcasted on television, so they are well known.
 Less known are the Flower Days in Anna Paulowna, in the “North”.
 Here the harvest is celebrated with beautiful mosaics of flowers.
 A trip through the village is a real pleasure.

 Fluwel from South to North

 Fluwel stands in a long tradition.
 We carry the history of the bulb in our DNA.
 Our ancestors came from the South, the Bollenstreek, but Fluwel itself was founded in the North, in the Zijpe.
-And nowadays Fluwel itself is considerably expanding, with Fluwel's Tulpenland and of course many beautiful fields full of bulb flowers.
-Always bulbs farmers have explored new horizons.
+And nowadays Fluwel itself is considerably expanding, with Land van Fluwel and of course many beautiful fields full of bulb flowers.
+Bulb farmers have always explored new horizons.
 Fluwel is exploring the world.
-Our bulbs go through our webshop everywhere – even to your home!
+Our bulbs go everywhere through our webshop – even to your home!